UNStats/website/site/content/posts/running-away-from-home-made-me-an-advocate.md

 of official statistics and counting.
 The last thing I wanted was to be noticed, noted and counted: my aim was to be quiet, on my own, invisible.
 But I was lucky, when I calmed down and re-established contact with my parents, I was still in the system.
-When I needed medical attention - which I did - the National Health Service still had me on their files.
-When I wanted to re-join the schooling system which I did - I was registered and able to access free secondary schooling and, later, a university education.
+When I needed medical attention--which I did--the [National Health Service](https://www.nhs.uk/) still had me on their files.
+When I wanted to re-join the schooling system which I did--I was registered and able to access free secondary schooling and, later, a university education.

 But when I started working, I met young people in my position who happen to have grown up in countries where the system doesn't work so well.
 I am thinking of